Access IPOs

 There are three types of pre-IPO investing platforms available to investors which cater to startups in different stages of growth.

-1. Pre-IPO venture capital funds such as the Fundrise Innovation Fund ($10 minimum investment) or ARK Venture Fund available exclusively at Titan ($500 minimum).
-Both available to non-accredited investors.
+1. Pre-IPO venture capital funds such as the Fundrise Innovation Fund is available to non-accredited investors (review; $10 minimum investment).

-2. Pre-IPO investing platforms for accredited investors such as Equitybee.
+2. Pre-IPO investing platforms for accredited investors such as Hiive and Linqto (use the Linqto offer code “Invest10” to save 10% on your first deal).

 3. Early-stage startup investing platforms, more commonly referred to as equity crowdfunding platforms (not covered in this article).